-- Students must design and complete a written doctoral-level Project that addresses both the nature and practice of ministry. - The Project must be of sufficient quality that it contributes to the practice of ministry and has the potential for application in other contexts of ministry. - It must demonstrate the student's ability to identify a specific theological topic in ministry around the theme of healing and transformation of conflict. - Students must utilize an effective research model, use appropriate resources, and evaluate the results. - The Project must reflect the student's depth of theological insight in relation to ministry.
+- The Project must reflect the student's depth of practical theological insight in relation to ministry. - It must demonstrate the student's ability to identify a specific practical theological topic in ministry around the theme of healing and transformation of conflict - Students must utilize an effective research model, use appropriate resources, and evaluate the results.